agdturner/ccg-r2d/README.md

 - Make a versioned release on Maven Central.
 - Investigate ways to speed up rendering.

-## Development history
-- The code was originally developed for academic research projects.

 ## Contributions welcome
 - Please submit issues and initiate discussions about collaboration to help develop the code.